-On May 26, 2022, we amended our credit agreement, which was comprised of a \$700.0 million unsecured revolving credit facility that was scheduled to mature on February 13, 2024, by entering into a Fourth Amended and Restated Credit Agreement (the "Credit Agreement").
-The Credit Agreement initially provided for (i) a senior unsecured term loan facility that permits aggregate borrowings of up to \$300.0 million (the "\$300M Term Loan"), all of which was borrowed at closing on May 26, 2022, and (ii) a senior unsecured revolving credit facility (the "Revolver") in the aggregate principal amount of \$1.0 billion.
-On July 19, 2022, we exercised the accordion option under the Credit Agreement to add a \$400.0 million unsecured term loan (the "\$400M Term Loan" and together with the \$300M Term Loan, the "Term Facility").
+As of March 31, 2023, under the Fourth Amended and Restated Credit Agreement (the "Credit Agreement"), we have an unsecured revolving credit facility with a borrowing capacity of \$1.0 billion (the "Revolver"), a \$300.0 million unsecured term loan facility (the "\$300 Million Term Loan") and a \$400.0 million unsecured term loan facility (the "\$400 Million Term Loan" and together with the \$300 Million Term Loan, the "Term Facility").
 Subject to certain terms and conditions set forth in the Credit Agreement, we may request additional lender commitments and increase the size of the Credit Agreement by an additional \$800.0 million, which may be comprised of additional revolving commitments under the Revolver, an increase to the Term Facility, additional term loan tranches or any combination of the foregoing.

 The Revolver is scheduled to mature on May 26, 2026 and has two six-month extension options available.
-The \$400M Term Loan is scheduled to mature on July 19, 2024 and has two one-year extension options available.
-The \$300M Term Loan matures on May 26, 2027.
+The \$400 Million Term Loan is scheduled to mature on July 19, 2024 and has two one-year extension options available.
+The \$300 Million Term Loan matures on May 26, 2027.

-Interest on the Credit Agreement is generally to be paid based upon, at our option, either (i) Term SOFR plus the applicable margin; (ii) Daily Simple SOFR plus the applicable margin or (iii) the applicable base rate (which is defined as the highest of (a) the federal funds rate plus 0.50%, (b) the administrative agent's prime rate, (c) Term SOFR plus 1.00%, and (d) one percent (1.00%)) plus the applicable margin.
-Additionally, Term SOFR and Daily Simple SOFR will be increased by a 0.10% SOFR adjustment.
-The applicable margin for the Term Facility ranges from 0.80% to 1.60% per annum for SOFR-based loans and 0.00% to 0.60% per annum for base rate loans, depending on our investment grade ratings.
-The applicable margin for the Revolver ranges from 0.725% to 1.400% per annum for SOFR-based loans and 0.00% to 0.40% per annum for base rate loans, depending on our investment grade ratings.
+Interest on the Credit Agreement is generally to be paid based upon, at our option, either (i) 1-month SOFR ("Term SOFR") plus the applicable margin; (ii) daily Secured Overnight Financing Rate ("SOFR") plus the applicable margin or (iii) the applicable base rate (which is defined as the highest of (a) the federal funds rate plus 0.50%, (b) the administrative agent's prime rate, (c) Term SOFR plus 1.00%, and (d) one percent (1.00%)) plus the applicable margin.
+Additionally, Term SOFR and daily SOFR will be increased by a 0.10% SOFR adjustment.
+The applicable margin for the Term Facility ranges from 0.80% to 1.60% per annum for SOFR-based loans and 0.00% to 0.60% per annum for base rate loans, depending on our leverage ratio and investment grade ratings.
+The applicable margin for the Revolver ranges from 0.725% to 1.400% per annum for SOFR-based loans and 0.00% to 0.40% per annum for base rate loans, depending on our leverage ratio and investment grade ratings.
 In addition to the interest payable on amounts outstanding under the Revolver, we are required to pay an applicable credit facility fee, on each lender's commitment amount under the Revolver, regardless of usage.
-The applicable credit facility fee ranges from 0.125% to 0.300% per annum, depending on our investment grade ratings.
-The interest rate under the Credit Agreement is also subject to a favorable leverage-based adjustment if our ratio of total indebtedness to total asset value is less than 35.0%
+The applicable credit facility fee ranges from 0.125% to 0.300% per annum, depending on our leverage ratio and investment grade rating.

 In addition, the Credit Agreement also features a sustainability-linked pricing component whereby the applicable margin and applicable credit facility fee can decrease by 0.04% and 0.01%, respectively, or increase by 0.04% and 0.01%, respectively, if we meet, or do not meet, certain sustainability performance targets, as applicable.
+In February 2023, after certifying that our sustainability performance target was met for 2022, the applicable margin decreased by 0.040% to 0.685% for the Revolver and 0.760% for the Term Facility and the credit facility fee decreased by 0.010% to 0.115%.